constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

-I am planning to build a prototype using the SPARQL meta query engine [Comunica](cite:cites taelman_iswc_resources_comunica_2018), because it already has LTQPs algorithms implemented and it is a highly extensible software which will facilitate the implementation of those algorithms.
+I am planning to build a prototype using the SPARQL meta query engine [Comunica](cite:cites taelman_iswc_resources_comunica_2018), because it already has LTQP algorithms implemented and it is a highly extensible software which will facilitate the implementation of those algorithms.
 I will evaluate it against the Solid social media benchmark;
 [SolidBench](https://github.com/SolidBench/SolidBench.js) [](cite:cites taelman2023)